Asaf Jahi dynasty

-The Asaf Jahi was a Muslim dynasty that ruled the Hyderabad State.
+The Asaf Jahi is a Muslim dynasty that ruled the Hyderabad State.
 The family came to India in the late 17th century and became employees of the Mughal Empire.
-They were great patrons of Persian culture, language, and literature, and the family found ready patronage.
+They were great patrons of Indo-Persian culture, language, and literature, and the family found ready patronage.

 The dynasty was founded by Mir Qamar-ud-Din Siddiqi, a Viceroy of the Deccan—(administrator of six Mughal governorates) under the Mughal emperors from 1713 to 1721.
 He intermittently ruled after Aurangzeb's death in 1707 and under the title Asaf Jah in 1724.
-The Mughal Empire crumbled and the Viceroy of the Deccan, Asaf Jah I, declared himself independent, whose domain extended from the Narmada river in the North to Trichinopoly in the South and Masulipatnam in the east to Bijapur in the west.
+The Mughal Empire crumbled and the Viceroy of the Deccan, Asaf Jah I, declared himself independent, whose domain extended from the Narmada River in the North to Trichinopoly in the South and Masulipatnam in the east to Bijapur in the west.

 History

-Nawab Khwaja Abid Siddiqi, the grandfather of the first Nizam, was born in Aliabad near Samarkhand in the kingdom of Bukhara in modern-day Uzbekistan.
+Nawab Khwaja Abid Siddiqi, the grandfather of the first Nizam, was born in Aliabad near Samarkand in the kingdom of Bukhara in modern-day Uzbekistan.
 His father, Alam Shaik, was a well-known Sufi and celebrated man of letters.
 Khwaja Abid's mother was from the family of Mir Hamdan, a distinguished Syed of Samarkhand.
 The first Nizam's mother was the daughter of Sadullah Khan, the Grand vizier (1645-1656) of Mughal Emperor Shah Jahan.

 After succeeding in the war of succession, Aurangzeb made him the Governor of Ajmer and subsequently of Multan with the title of Qalich Khan.
 He served the Emperor with distinction particularly during the early years of Aurangzeb's reign while he was consolidating and restoring peace in his newly acquired territory.

+Asaf Jah's father Ghazi ud-Din Khan Feroze Jung I was a military general under Aurangzeb.
+Under the command of Feroze Jung, Hyderabad was sieged and later occupied by the Mughals.

 Asaf Jah I

-The founder of this dynasty was Mir Qamaruddin Khan, a noble and a courtier of the Mughal Muhammad Shah, who negotiated a peace treaty with Nadirshah, the Iranian invader; got disgusted with the intrigues that prevailed in Delhi.
+The founder of this dynasty was Mir Qamaruddin Khan, a noble and a courtier of the Mughal Muhammad Shah, who negotiated a peace treaty with Nadirshah got disgusted with the intrigues that prevailed in Delhi.
 He was on his way back to the Deccan, where, earlier he was a Subedar.
 But he had to confront Mubariz Khan, as a result of a plot by the Mughal emperor to kill the former.
 Mubariz Khan failed in his attempt and he was himself slain.
-This one on one took place in AD 1724, and henceforth Mir Qamaruddin, who assumed the title of Nizam-ul-Mulk, conducted himself as an independent ruler.
+This one took place in AD 1724, and henceforth Mir Qamaruddin, who assumed the title of Nizam-ul-Mulk, conducted himself as an independent ruler.
 Earlier, while he was one of the Ministers of the Mughal emperor Muhammad Shah, the latter conferred on him the title of Asaf Jah.
 Thus begins the Asaf Jahi rule over Golconda with the capital at Aurangabad.